Pancreatic Cancer Treatments

 Targeted Therapy for Pancreatic Cancer

-Targeted therapy represents a new front in attacking cancer—drugs and other substances aimed at specific molecules that help tumors grow, progress, and spread.
+Targeted therapy represents a new front in attacking cancer using medications and other substances aimed at specific molecules that cancerous tumors use to grow, progress, and spread.
 The idea is to target a tumor’s unique characteristics, including genes, proteins, supporting blood vessels, or host tissue, while limiting damage to healthy cells.

 Targeted therapies may replace current treatments, or complement them, and we are studying a number of new targets and approaches.